 A boolean value to whether or not nest pages in a hierarchical ordered.
-The root of all pages is typically the configured root\doc.
-If a root\doc instance contains a toctree, listed documents will become child pages of the root\doc.
+The root of all pages is typically the configured root_doc.
+If a root_doc instance contains a toctree, listed documents will become child pages of the root_doc.
 This cycle continues for child pages with their own toctree markups.
-By default, hierarchy mode is disabled with a value of False.
+By default, hierarchy mode is enabled with a value of True.